 Customization is critical to creating unique e-mail opt-in forms that will standout compared with generic-looking forms that get lost in the shuffle (think Sumo and MailMunch).
 Users get many customization options with Thrive Leads.
 For example, it’s possible to create an opt-in form or landing page with a countdown timer.
 Users can hide individual elements on their forms for desktop, tablet, and mobile viewing.
 Users can change margins, padding, backgrounds, and input fields.
 Furthermore, opt-in forms can be hidden from existing subscribers.
 Those finer details aren’t available in Bloom.

 Customization with Bloom starts with form orientations, for example, bottom, left, or right.
 Also, users can position their images on forms.

-Bloom breaks down customization into three major categories that are opt-in styling, form setup, and form styling.
-Users have a few border and edge options.
+Bloom breaks down customization into three categories such as styling, form setup, and form styling.
 Like Thrive Leads, Bloom provides over one-hundred templates to start building forms.
+Users also have a few border and edge options.
 However, Bloom’s templates don’t differ that much compared to Thrive’s assortment.
 Thrive Leads offers more customization and possibilities to create one-of-a-kind forms.